 RESULTS and DISCUSSION :

 Germination per cent decreased with increase duration of storage.
-After three months of storage it ranged between 93-96.
+After three months of storage it ranged between 93-96%.
 After six months it dropped to 80-86%.
 After nine months of storage, germination was 76-81%.
 Germination varied between 50 to 64% after one year of storage.
 Higher dosages of entomopathogens along with inert dust maintains germination rates compared to lesser levels.
 The direct feeding of storage insect pests on storage materials and the natural aging of paddy seeds caused decrease in the germination rates.
 After twelve months of storage, seed germination drastically decreased.
 The primary cause of this was pathogen development and seed mortality caused by seed damage brought on by insect infestation on seeds.

 Moisture per cent decreased with increase in duration of storage.
 At three months it varied between 11.4 to 13.7.
 After six months it reduced to 9.8 to 11.1.
 At nine months it was similar 10.7 to 11.3.
 Moisture ranged between 7.8 to 8.7% after twelve months of storage.
 Seed damage per cent increased with storage duration.
 Damage in combination treatments and insecticide check was nil at three months.
 At six months, damage was 1.12% in untreated control whereas nil in combination treatments.
 After nine months damage increased to 2% in control and nil in seeds treated with Beauveria bassiana@20g /kg seed +Diatomaceous earth @ 5g /kg seed (T6), Metarhizium anisopliae@10g /kg seed +Diatomaceous earth @ 5g /kg seed (T7) and Metarhizium anisopliae@20g /kg seed +Diatomaceous earth @ 5g /kg seed (T8).
 Seed damage observed after one year of storage was 2.4% in seeds treated with Metarhizium anisopliae@20g /kg seed +Diatomaceous earth @ 5g /kg seed(T8)compared to 9.2% in control (Table 1).